BooleanData-Systems/Inventory-Demand-Planning-App/README.md

 ## Permissions

 The app requests SELECT access on bound tables.
 All analytics run in-place on your Snowflake warehouse.
-Cortex AI functions (optional) require access to `SNOWFLAKE.CORTEX.TRY_COMPLETE`.
+Cortex AI features (demand narratives, PO recommendations, IDP Assistant) require the **Cortex User** database role — grant it via the **Permissions** tab in Snowsight after installation.

 ## Version History